A Neural Tangent Kernel Perspective of GANs: Related Work

+Another line of work analyzes the impact of the networks' architecture on the loss landscape of GANs.
+Some works, on one hand, only study the solution of the usual min-max formulation of GANs, without considering their usual optimization via alternating gradient descent-ascent \citep{Liu2017, Bai2018, Sun2020, Biau2021, Sahiner2022}.
+Not only are these results obtained under restrictive assumptions --~by focusing on a single GAN model like WGAN, or with discriminators and generators limited to shallow, linear or random features models~--, but overlooking alternating optimization hinders their ability to explain GANs' empirical behavior, as detailed in \cref{sec:framework}.

-Another line of work analyzes the dynamics and convergence of the generated distribution \citep{Nagarajan2017, Mescheder2017, Mescheder2018}.
-As the studied dynamics are highly non-linear, this approach typically requires strong simplifying assumptions, e.g.\ restricting to linear neural networks or reducing datasets to a single datapoint.
-More recently, \citet{Mroueh2021} proposed to study GANs using RKHSs, and \citet{Jacot2020} improve generator training by investigating checkerboard artifacts in the light of NTKs.
-The most advanced modelizations taking into account discriminator's parameterization are specialized to specific models \citep{Bai2018}, such as a linear one, or random feature models \citep{Shuang2017, Balaji2021}.
-In contrast to these works, we are able to establish generally applicable results about the influence of the discriminator's architecture.
+Some studies, on the other hand, deal with the dynamics and convergence of the generated distribution in this setting.
+Nonetheless, as these dynamics are highly non-linear, this approach typically requires strong simplifying assumptions: \citet{Mescheder2017} assume the existence of Nash equilibria to the considered optimization problem; \citet{Mescheder2018} reduce the generated distribution to a single data\-point; \citet{DomingoEnrich2020} apply their zero-sum games analysis to mean-field mixtures of generators and discriminators; \citet{Balaji2021} restrict generators and discriminators to be linear or shallow networks; \citet{Yang2022} only work with random feature models as discriminators and a modified WGAN loss.
+In contrast to these works, our framework provides a more comprehensive optimization and architecture modeling as we establish generally applicable results about the influence of the discriminator's architecture on the generator's dynamics.

-By taking into account the parameterization of discriminators for a wide range of architectures, our framework of analysis provides a more complete modelization of GANs.

-\paragraph{Neural Tangent Kernel.} \looseness=-1 NTKs were introduced by \citet{Jacot2018}, who showed that a trained neural network in the infinite-width regime equates to a kernel method, hereby making the dynamics of the training algorithm tractable and amenable to theoretical study.
-This fundamental work has been followed by a thorough line of research generalizing and expanding its initial results \citep{Arora2019, Bietti2019, Lee2019, Liu2020, Sohl2020}, developing means of computing NTKs \citep{Novak2020, Yang2020a}, further analyzing these kernels \citep{Fan2020, Bietti2021, Chen2021}, studying and leveraging them in practice \citep{Zhou2019, Arora2020, Lee2020, Littwin2020b, Tancik2020}, and more broadly exploring infinite-width networks \citep{Littwin2020a, Yang2020b, Alemohammad2021}.
-These prior works validate that NTKs can encapsulate the characteristics of neural network architectures, providing a solid theoretical basis to study the effect of architecture on learning problems.

-While other works have studied the regularity of NTKs \citep{Bietti2019, Yang2019, Basri2019}, as far as we know, ours is the first to state general derivability results for NTKs and infinite-width networks, as well as the first to leverage the theory of NTKs to study GANs.